wilson-lauw/azkaban/README.md

 ## Deployments on GKE
 Configure your gcloud account and install docker first.
 Also, follow the guide [here](https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine) on creating secretes on kubernetes.
-The service account need to these role:
+The service account need to have these role:
 - `Cloud SQL Client`
 - `Kubernetes Engine Developer`